Gopi2923/React-Learning/README.md

-now no longer need the cdn link import react and react-dom from node-modules. add type='module for script tag to accept import/export you can build your app using parcel, (npx parcel build index.html). remove the package.json file main:app.js line. add browserlist in package.json using package. browserlists finally we created create-react-app by ourself.
+now no longer need the cdn link import react and react-dom from node-modules. add type='module for script tag to accept import/export you can build your app using parcel, (npx parcel build index.html). remove in package.json file main:app.js line. add browserlist in package.json using package. browserlists finally we created create-react-app by ourself.